dscorbett/duployan-font/README.md

 SOPU: small connected “3” is “șt” (ro) or “sh” (en)
 It seems to be a double U+1BC7B according to L2/10-202.

+Perrault-en p.
+92 passim have examples of drop caps.

 ## Extra characters used in Duployan